-What to do with this sedum garden?
+What should we do with this sedum garden?
 That’s a question we asked ourselves several times.
 It was at one time a sedum garden but for some reason most of the sedum died over last summer.
 They may have been too wet, too dry, or both!
 The gutter from the garage roof gushes out water from at least 50% of the roof – then the summer heat dries out the whole area.
 It really takes one tough plant to survive those ever changing conditions.
 So we have to adapt and make the area more hospitable for planting.
 What did we come up with?
 A dry creek bed with a canal to channel the water away from the house and the garden.
+The rest of the post will tell you about making a dry creek bed!

 I started off by laying the foundation or the base layer of gray blocks.
 It’s important to grade it so that water will flow away from the house.
 All the sedums in this are that were clinging to life were moved to try to save them.
 Consider them in intensive care – but they should pull through!
 Also the two large sedums (‘Autumn Joy’) were flanking the channel area but are now on the same side.